apache/incubator-streampark/streamx-plugins/jvm-profiler/README.md

 The java agent supports following parameters, which could be used in Java command line like "-javaagent:agent_jar_file.jar=param1=value1,param2=value2":

-- reporter: class name for the reporter, e.g. com.uber.profiling.reporters.ConsoleOutputReporter, or com.uber.profiling.reporters.KafkaOutputReporter, which are already implemented in the code.
+- reporter: class name for the reporter, e.g. com.streamxhub.plugin.profiling.reporters.ConsoleOutputReporter, or com.streamxhub.plugin.profiling.reporters.KafkaOutputReporter, which are already implemented in the code.
 You could implement your own reporter and set the name here.

-- configProvider: class name for the config provider, e.g. com.uber.profiling.YamlConfigProvider, which are already implemented in the code.
+- configProvider: class name for the config provider, e.g. com.streamxhub.plugin.profiling.YamlConfigProvider, which are already implemented in the code.
 You could implement your own config provider and set the name here.

-- configFile: config file path to be used by YamlConfigProvider (if configProvider is set to com.uber.profiling.YamlConfigProvider).
+- configFile: config file path to be used by YamlConfigProvider (if configProvider is set to com.streamxhub.plugin.profiling.YamlConfigProvider).
 This could be a local file path or HTTP URL.

 - tag: plain text string which will be reported together with the metrics.

 - metricInterval: how frequent to collect and report the metrics, in milliseconds.

-- durationProfiling: configure to profile specific class and method, e.g. com.uber.profiling.examples.HelloWorldApplication.publicSleepMethod.
-It also support wildcard (\*) for method name, e.g. com.uber.profiling.examples.HelloWorldApplication.*.
+- durationProfiling: configure to profile specific class and method, e.g. com.streamxhub.plugin.profiling.examples.HelloWorldApplication.publicSleepMethod.
+It also support wildcard (\*) for method name, e.g. com.streamxhub.plugin.profiling.examples.HelloWorldApplication.*.

-- argumentProfiling: configure to profile specific method argument, e.g. com.uber.profiling.examples.HelloWorldApplication.publicSleepMethod.1 (".1" means getting value for the first argument and sending out in the reporter).
+- argumentProfiling: configure to profile specific method argument, e.g. com.streamxhub.plugin.profiling.examples.HelloWorldApplication.publicSleepMethod.1 (".1" means getting value for the first argument and sending out in the reporter).

 - sampleInterval: frequency (milliseconds) to do stacktrace sampling, if this value is not set or zero, the profiler will not do stacktrace sampling.

 - ioProfiling: whether to profile IO metrics, could be true or false.

-- brokerList: broker list if using com.uber.profiling.reporters.KafkaOutputReporter.
+- brokerList: broker list if using com.streamxhub.plugin.profiling.reporters.KafkaOutputReporter.

-- topicPrefix: topic prefix if using com.uber.profiling.reporters.KafkaOutputReporter.
+- topicPrefix: topic prefix if using com.streamxhub.plugin.profiling.reporters.KafkaOutputReporter.
 KafkaOutputReporter will send metrics to multiple topics with this value as the prefix for topic names.

-- outputDir: output directory if using com.uber.profiling.reporters.FileOutputReporter.
+- outputDir: output directory if using com.streamxhub.plugin.profiling.reporters.FileOutputReporter.
 FileOutputReporter will write metrics into this directory.

 ## YAML Config File

-The parameters could be provided as arguments in java command, or in a YAML config file if you use configProvider=com.uber.profiling.YamlConfigProvider.
+The parameters could be provided as arguments in java command, or in a YAML config file if you use configProvider=com.streamxhub.plugin.profiling.YamlConfigProvider.
 Following is an example of the YAML config file:

 ```
-reporter: com.uber.profiling.reporters.ConsoleOutputReporter
+reporter: com.streamxhub.plugin.profiling.reporters.ConsoleOutputReporter
 metricInterval: 5000
 ```